ffornari90/iam-voms-aa/README.md

 ![INFN-CLOUD Output Values](pictures/infn_cloud_output_values.png?raw=true "INFN-CLOUD Output Values")

-In order for the client to properly contact the IAM server, this public IP must be mapped on the server FQDN in the `/etc/hosts` client file.
+In order for the client to properly contact the IAM server, this public IP must be mapped on the server FQDN in the `/etc/hosts` file of the VOMS client.
-A Docker image to deploy a container providing VOMS client CLI with LSC and VOMSES files properly configured for a VO named `test.vo` is available at [ffornari/voms-client](https://hub.docker.com/repository/docker/ffornari/voms-client) on Docker Hub.